bryanmylee/godot-multiplayer/README.md

-# Server Authoritative Multiplayer
+# Server Authoritative WebRTC Multiplayer

-A sample project with matchmaking and server authority.
+A sample project with matchmaking, WebRTC, and server authority.

 # Network Architecture